 Jessica’s interest and academic training lie in inorganic chemistry.
 Specifically, she has experience in materials synthesis and analytical radiochemistry.
 She also likes discovering new music and long walks along the harbor.

-Maxine’s academic and research interests lie in cell biology and vertebrate physiology.
+Maxine’s academic and research interests lie in neurodegenerative diseases, specifically neurotoxic protein aggregation in Alzheimer’s and Parkinson’s diseases.
 She’s also a graphic designer.
-Outside hobbies include painting, traveling, and listening to obscure foreign artists.
+Outside hobbies include painting, traveling, hiking, and listening to obscure foreign artists.